- First name: Gianluca

 Over the years, I have created software mainly in Object-Oriented Programming (Java, Delphi, C#, Python, ...), especially in the context of Domain-Driven Design and, since 2015, I have been passionately focusing on Functional Programming (in particular Erlang, Elm and Haskell), as I believe it revises and extends the best ideas of other methodologies, leading to more effective design and development, with fewer bugs and cleaner code: an example is EighthBridge, my hybrid OOP-FP library dedicated to graph modeling and interactive rendering - which is the Elm-inspired evolution of Arcontes, another library that I published years ago.

-Currently, my favorite language is Scala, as it enables a smooth transition to the concepts of Functional Programming while supporting previous investments in OOP and in the Java ecosystem.
+Currently, my favorite language is Scala, as it enables a smooth transition to the concepts of Functional Programming while supporting previous investments in OOP and in the Java ecosystem; at the same time, I employed Java 8 in the development of EasyPmd 10, and I was very positively impressed by the fluency enhancements introduced in the language - in particular, streams, lambdas, static and default methods in interfaces are new, invaluable aspects.

 Build tools are another domain I am keen on - especially Gradle, although I employed Maven and Ant as well, also writing plugins which you can still find among my GitHub projects.
 My plugin for Gradle is Aurora, designed to be the core of every modern open source application or library I have released for the JVM (Scala, Java, Groovy), greatly simplifying software distribution; you are also invited to visit Hephaestus, my Gradle/Maven repository.